We are the alliance and network of social enterprises in Finland.

 ARVO – the Finnish Association of Social Enterprises

 The Finnish Association of Social Enterprises, ARVO, has turned a new page in the history of social entrepreneurship in Finland since its founding in 2014.
 ARVO is a membership-based, not-for-profit association and an active network of social enterprises and other impact actors in Finland.
-In 2021 ARVO has over 70 members.
+ARVO has over 70 members.

 ARVO is the leading advocacy organization promoting the interests of social enterprises in Finland.
 The mission of ARVO is to foster ethically and economically sustainable entrepreneurship.
 According to our vision ARVO will be a recognized force and engine of the growing social entrepreneurship in Finnish business.
 ARVO also promotes visibility and reputation of the social and other value-driven enterprises.

 ARVO defines a social enterprise as privately owned business; the primary aim of such business is, however, to promote social/societal objectives and it uses its profits to implement the activities that are in accordance with these societal objectives.

 Criteria for a social enterprise that can be a member of ARVO is:

 - The clearly indicated primary objective of the business is to promote a societal objective: social, health/well-being, ecological, employment, arts, culture etc.